Emotional Extremes (Why We Should Avoid Them in Recovery)

 Emotions are a part of human life.
 No matter who you are, what you are, or where you’re from, it’s incredibly likely that you have feelings.
 Some of us may be more sensitive than others, while others may have lost touch with their emotions or tried to bury them.
 For those of us who are alcoholics and addicts, it’s just as likely that we are in any of these camps.
-Typically speaking, alcoholics and addicts are more susceptible to our feelings and emotions.
+Typically speaking, alcoholics and addicts are more susceptible to our feelings and emotions, especially emotional extremes.
 They affect us more acutely, often causing outbursts or drastic actions to avoid them altogether.

 Our sensitivity to our emotions can be a hard thing for us to admit, but the literature of recovery is pretty clear about it.
 We drank or used because we liked the feeling.
 We celebrated happily and indulged even more.
 Then we did it too much and lost control.
 We suffered consequences that felt terrible.
 So we worked even harder to escape the pain.
 This vicious cycle was commonplace for many of us.
 Our feelings and emotions often dominated us in our disease, so this area of our lives is something we should pay special attention to in recovery.